Code of Ethics & Business Conduct

 c.
 Not recommended for use by pregnant or nursing women.

-For purposes of this guidance the following definitions apply:
+For purposes of this policy the following definitions apply:

 - “Caffeine” is a xanthine alkaloid with the chemical formula C8H10N4O2.
 Its systematic name is 1,3,7-trimethylxanthine or 3,7-dihydro-1,3,7-trimethyl-1H-purine-2,6-dione.